Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/auto-load-your-php-classes.md

 In PHP you can create classes to organise your code and represent objects that you want to pass around.
 This has long been a feature of other languages and was a fundamentally important step forward for PHP.

-There was one thing, though, that I didn’t like about PHP classes.
-If I wanted to instantiate a new “Customer” or “Product”, I had to make sure that I included the PHP file that contained the “Customer” or “Product” class.
+There was one thing, though, that I didn't like about PHP classes.
+If I wanted to instantiate a new "Customer" or "Product", I had to make sure that I included the PHP file that contained the "Customer" or "Product" class.
 This meant doing this:

 ```php
 include_once 'classes/Customer.php';